topherCantrell/computerarcheology/journal/README.md

 walk through the levels and manually map creatures and what they hold.
 But I can't get the software to produce what I see in the walkthrough.
 Frustrating.

+Patching the code.
+The first creature created is the BLOB/RING at 5,28 as the walkthrough shows.

 ## 4/24/2016

 Mark McDougall asked about Space Invaders RAM initialization.
 It looks like 0x1FF is not initialized before